 Under Part II of the application, a community solar project will have to demonstrate that it has met a minimum subscription level to be considered energized and eligible to receive payment for RECs.
-To receive REC payments, at least 50% of the capacity of the project must be subscribed at the time of energization.
+To receive REC payments, at least 50% of the capacity of the project must be subscribed at the time of energization or as outlined in the REC Delivery Contract.
 Additionally, Traditional Community Solar projects under the 2021 REC Delivery Contracts must have a minimum of 50% small subscribers.
-Such payment will be based upon a project's percentage subscribed at the time of Part II verification/Energization.31 The Approved Vendor will report subscription levels on a quarterly basis during a project's first year.
-The calculation of the number of RECs for payment will be updated after one year of operation (based on the final quarterly report of that first year) to allow for the acquisition of additional subscribers.
-In addition to other extension provisions outlined in the REC delivery contractContract, a community solar project may request one additional extension, with a non-refundable extension payment of \$25/kW, to its energized date if it needs additional time to acquire subscribers.
+Such payment will be based upon a project's percentage subscribed as outlined in the applicable REC Contract and will be reviewed and updated per the terms in that REC Contract.39 The Approved Vendor will report subscription levels on a quarterly basis during a project's first year.
+The applicable REC Contract outlines the terms of ongoing payments and if/when these payments are updated to reflect subscription levels.
+As outlined in extension provisions in the REC Contract, a community solar project may request an extension to its energized date if it needs additional time to acquire subscribers.